Who's Gonna Ride Your Wild Horses: Live performances

 The song was performed in full during the first two legs and the first show of the third leg during the Zoo TV Tour in 1992, often featuring extended bridges or extra solos by The Edge.
 It made a few appearances during the rest of the tour in a shorter, solo acoustic form.
 Lines from the song were added at the end of their song "Bad" during the final leg of the Elevation Tour.
 During the Vertigo Tour, the song has appeared on several occasions, first in an electric version similar to the album version, and later in an acoustic version somewhat reminiscent of the "Temple Bar Remix" used for the single.
 Thirteen years later, the song became an integral part of the so-called "Zoo Suite" during the Experience + Innocence Tour in 2018.
+U2 performed "Who's Gonna Ride Your Wild Horses" during their 2023–2024 U2:UV Achtung Baby residency at the Sphere in the Las Vegas Valley.
+During the performances, the venue's LED screen displayed flaming embers falling from the ceiling, as closeups of the band members were also shown.

 Garbage cover version

 Garbage reworked the song for the 2011 tribute album AHK-toong BAY-bi Covered.
 "Achtung Baby was a huge influence on the first Garbage album," remarked Butch Vig.
 "It's groovy and gritty, hi-fi and lo-fi, industrial and orchestral.
 We picked this song because we love the lyrics.
 We stripped the verses down and changed the major chord to minor chord, which makes the lyrics more bittersweet.
 We were in the studio making the new Garbage album at the time; this was a good distraction."

+On 29 November 2024, the track featured on Garbage's covers compilation Copy/Paste.